Showing 1-96 of 669 items found in Events

 Hollywood Vampires at RiverEdge Park

-Three years ago, Alice Cooper and good friend Johnny Depp got together and decided the spirit of the Hollywood Vampires should live again.
-An environment for great artists to hang, laugh and play together.
-The Alice and Johnny were joined by Joe Perry.
+Joe Perry, Alice Cooper and Johnny Depp pay tribute to the original Hollywood Vampires.
+They are an American Rock supergroup formed to honor the musicians who died due to excess in the 1970s.
 All events at RiverEdge Park are General Admission.
 Guests are welcome to bring lawn chairs.
 Gates open at 6:30 pm, show starts at 8:00 pm.

 “Weird Al” Yankovic at RiverEdge Park